-On the slide in front of you right there, is a picture of a pipe beneath the bathroom floor in a building on slab.
+On the slide in front of your right there, is a picture of a pipe beneath the bathroom floor in a building on a slab.

 So underneath that floor is earth, concrete, and whatever else was filled in underneath of that floor.
 And when you have a broken pipe or some form of supply to your bathroom that ruptures beneath the slab, we’ll need to create access, meaning cut a hole in the floor to get to that plumbing.